spryker/oryx/libs/ui/README.md

-# components
+# Oryx UI package

-This library was generated with [Nx](https://nx.dev).

-The component package provides reusable UI components that are used to build Spryker experiences.
-Components are build as web components so that they can be reused cross UI frameworks.

-## Style linting

-Run `nx stylelint components` to lint styles.
+Provides design system components to Oryx applications.

+The UI components are the lowest level components that are used in Oryx applications.

-## Sprite generation
+## Installation

-Run `nx run ui:sprites` to generation new icons sprite
+`npm install @spryker-oryx/ui`